-1. Applicants who filed a pre 1-1-08 education affidavit will have until June 30, 2010 to have obtained a State Certified General classification.
-A failure to meet this deadline will automatically place the applicant under the following revised 2008 AQB educational criteria that is applicable to all applicants.
-All Candidates for Certified General classification shall have successfully completed and submitted to the Board a minimum of three hundred (300) classroom hours of qualifying education that is in conformity with the AQB core curriculum as set forth in the addendum.
-A 15-hour USPAP course included in these hours must be an AQB equivalent course and taught by an AQB certified instructor.
+1. All candidates for Certified General classification shall have successfully completed a minimum of three hundred (300) classroom hours of qualifying education that is in conformity with the AQB core curriculum.
+A 15 hour USPAP courses included in these hours must be an AQB equivalent course and taught by an AQB certified instructor who is also a certified appraiser.
 The 300 hours may include the one hundred fifty (150) classroom hour requirement for State Licensed classification or the two hundred (200) classroom hour requirement for the Certified Residential classification.